CodeYourFuture/syllabus/docs/js-core-2/week-1/homework.md

 https://github.com/CodeYourFuture/JavaScript-Core-2-Coursework-Week1

-If you finish all of those, spend some time

 ## 6) (Optional) CodeWars Exercises

 Complete the following CodeWars exercises.
 Go to the webpages below and follow the instructions there.